 If we make the assumption that relevant stakeholders are on board, communication is the key to success.
 With buy-in achieved, next you need to ensure that people know what the goals are.
-IT and other relevant departments must engage in a conversation to ensure everyone understands the relevance, potential and capabilities of the program.
+IT, contact center team leads, and other relevant departments must engage in a conversation to ensure everyone understands the relevance, potential and capabilities of the program.

-Ultimately, through this knowledge transfer, IT will grow to understand how the technology will influence the day-to-day operations of the teams elsewhere in the organization and the various business owners will understand how the technology will affect their part of the business.
+Ultimately, through this knowledge transfer, IT will grow to understand how the technology will influence the day-to-day operations of the contact center with the organization and the various department leads will understand how the technology will affect their area of the business.
 It is important to mitigate against any misunderstandings regarding the impact of the program on each relevant department and on its revenue.